dmcbane/curd/README.md

      the path specified by the keyword or the default if the keyword is omitted.

-     -c pathname - Select a configuration file to use instead of the default (~.curdrc).
+     -c pathname - Select a configuration file to use instead of the default (~/.curdrc).
      -l - List all of the paths saved in the configuration file.
      -r [keyword] - Remove the path specified by the keyword or the default path from the configuration file.
-     -s [keyword] - Set the the path specified by the keyword or the default path.
+     -s [keyword] - Save the current directory to the specified keyword or the default.